Julia Ogden

 Recommended

-Farmina N&D Pumpkin dry cat food receives the Cat Food Advisor rating, 4.5 stars.
+Farmina N&D Pumpkin dry product range is made of two recipes which all receive the Cat Food Advisor rating, 4.5 stars.

 This range provides a high level of protein from good quality meat sources listed as the first ingredient.
 N&D Pumpkin are low in carbohydrates and are formulated specifically to help treat constipation and hairball-prone cats.